Maritime Claims For Lost Wages - Claims Under the Jones Act and General Maritime Law

 Crewmen who are injured through negligence or unseaworthiness are entitled to past and future lost wages, and compensation for lost earning capacity.
 To get compensation under the Jones Act you must prove that the vessel was negligent in causing your injury.
 In cases involving serious injuries with long periods of disability, you will need to prove negligence or unseaworthiness to recover the wages you will lose in the future.

-The lawyers at Stacey & Jacobsen, LLP are highly experienced in making claims for lost wages for injured seamen.
+The lawyers at Stacey & Jacobsen, PLLC are highly experienced in making claims for lost wages for injured seamen.
 They understand your injuries, and know how those injuries will impact your ability to make a living in the future.
 The fact is that most accidents aboard vessels are preventable if proper safety precautions are followed.
 In cases involving serious personal injuries it is usually advisable to start litigation as soon as possible.
 The employer is not obligated to pay you lost wages during the time that you are recovering from your injuries — they only have to pay maintenance and unearned wages until the end of the voyage.
 In serious and disabling injury cases, you will have to make claims for negligence and unseaworthiness to recover your full lost wages.

-If you have questions about your rights to benefits after you have been injured working as a seaman, contact the lawyers at Stacey & Jacobsen, LLP for a free initial consultation.
+If you have questions about your rights to benefits after you have been injured working as a seaman, contact the lawyers at Stacey & Jacobsen, PLLC for a free initial consultation.
 The Jones Act - It’s the law, It’s your right.